rit-vip-echoes/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-description: A specific feature that needs to be added/modified
+about: A specific feature that needs to be added/modified
 type: feature
 assignees: ''
 ---